NorthArrowResearch/Program/docs/Technical_Reference/jekyll_toolbox.md

 ## Running Jekyll Locally

 It's always a good idea to verify changes locally before pushing them to GitHub.
-This avoids potentially breaking the site, or having to a push simply to visualize what your work (only to realize a minor typo and then stage-commit-push a second time).
-To do this you need to run Jekyll locally on your computer and then point you browser to your localhost.
+This avoids potentially breaking the site, or having to a push simply to visualize your work (only to realize a minor typo and then stage-commit-push a second time).
+To do this you need to run Jekyll locally on your computer and then point your browser at your localhost.
 Unfortunately Jekyll is coded in Ruby which can be tricky to install on Windows.
 The good news is that Windows recently made it incredibly easy to install native Unbuntu (Linux) as a Windows app.
 This opens up all kinds of neat tricks, running Jekyll being just one of them.
 The two main steps are:

 1. [Install Linux subsystem on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)
 1. [Install Ruby and Jekyll](https://jekyllrb.com/docs/windows/)